Hand in Hand is engaged in a continuous process of evaluation and improvement.

 Building Emotionally Responsive Early Childhood Educational Communities

-We are transforming our parent training program into an educator training program because Early Childhood Educators, as essential caregivers, can buffer against the effects of early adversity for the youngest learners in our communities.
-Our Research Team is documenting the impact of the educator training program to become an evidence-based practice for Early Childhood Education.
+Our early chilhood educator training program, the Professionals Intensive for Educators, supports essential caregivers to buffer against the effects of early adversity for the youngest learners in our communities.
+Our Research Team is rigorously documenting the impact of this program as one of the steps in establishing the Hand in Hand approach as an evidence-based practice for Early Childhood Education.
 Paired with our parent training program, the Hand in Hand approach becomes a community-wide Social-Emotional Learning initiative for Early Childhood Educational communities.